 Abstract

-Research in social stratification tends to focus on class differentials and persistence in educational and occupational attainment, with much attention going to the distinction between primary and secondary effects in the former, and social fluidity in the latter, domain.
+Research in social stratification tends to focus on class differences in educational and occupational attainment, with particular attention to primary and secondary effects in the former, and class reproduction in the latter, domain.
 Research in ethnic studies tends to focus, however, on ethnic penalty or premium.
-Many studies have been conducted in each research tradition on specific issues but little research is available that examines parental position, ethnicity and gender effects simultaneously on the trajectory from compulsory schooling, progression to further and higher education, to labour market position.
-Using data from the Longitudinal Study of Young People in England, this paper tries to fill this gap.
-The analysis shows pronounced class differences but gender progress in each of the domains.
+Many studies have been conducted in each tradition on specific issues but little research is available that examines class, gender and ethnic effects simultaneously or in tandem with contextual effects, let alone on the whole trajectory from compulsory schooling, through further and higher education, to labour market position.
+Using data from the Longitudinal Study of Young People in England, this paper shows pronounced class differences but remarkable gender progress in each of the educational domains.
 With regard to ethnicity, people from minority ethnic heritages had lower GCSE scores due to poorer family conditions but achieved higher transition rates to A-Level study, higher university enrollment and, for some groups, greater attendance at elite universities, resulting in an overall higher rate of degree-level attainment than did whites.
-One might expect this exceptional educational achievement to be fully rewarded in the labour market, only to be disappointed.
-In spite of all the efforts, ethnic minorities were, without exception, more vulnerable to unemployment and had significantly lower incomes than whites.
-The analysis shows a general fairness in the British educational system but entrenched inequalities in the labour market.
+One might expect members of ethnic minority backgrounds to fare equally well in their earlier careers in the labour market, but only to find them more vulnerable to unemployment, less likely to have earnings, and more disadvantaged in terms of disposable incomes.

 Keywords: class, ethnicity, gender, educational attainment, labour market position, England